$4.50 Billion in Sales Expected for Square, Inc. (NYSE:SQ) This Quarter

-Brokerages expect Square, Inc. (NYSE:SQ) to announce $4.50 billion in sales for the current fiscal quarter, Zacks Investment Research reports.
-Nine analysts have made estimates for Square’s earnings.
-The lowest sales estimate is $3.37 billion and the highest is $4.96 billion.
-Square reported sales of $3.03 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 48.5%.
-The business is scheduled to issue its next earnings results on Thursday, November 4th.
+Wall Street analysts expect Square, Inc. (NYSE:SQ) to report $4.50 billion in sales for the current quarter, Zacks Investment Research reports.
+Nine analysts have made estimates for Square’s earnings, with the lowest sales estimate coming in at $3.37 billion and the highest estimate coming in at $4.96 billion.
+Square posted sales of $3.03 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 48.5%.
+The company is scheduled to announce its next quarterly earnings report on Thursday, November 4th.

-On average, analysts expect that Square will report full year sales of $18.83 billion for the current fiscal year, with estimates ranging from $16.34 billion to $20.01 billion.
-For the next fiscal year, analysts expect that the company will report sales of $21.21 billion, with estimates ranging from $14.63 billion to $28.80 billion.
-Zacks’ sales averages are a mean average based on a survey of research firms that that provide coverage for Square.
+According to Zacks, analysts expect that Square will report full-year sales of $18.83 billion for the current year, with estimates ranging from $16.34 billion to $20.01 billion.
+For the next financial year, analysts anticipate that the company will post sales of $21.21 billion, with estimates ranging from $14.63 billion to $28.80 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that cover Square.

-Square (NYSE:SQ) last released its quarterly earnings results on Saturday, July 31st.
-The technology company reported $0.66 EPS for the quarter, beating analysts’ consensus estimates of $0.31 by $0.35.
+Square (NYSE:SQ) last issued its quarterly earnings data on Saturday, July 31st.
+The technology company reported $0.66 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.31 by $0.35.
 Square had a return on equity of 16.94% and a net margin of 3.60%.
-The company had revenue of $4.68 billion during the quarter, compared to analysts’ expectations of $5.05 billion.
-During the same period last year, the business posted $0.18 earnings per share.
-The firm’s revenue was up 143.3% compared to the same quarter last year.
+The firm had revenue of $4.68 billion during the quarter, compared to the consensus estimate of $5.05 billion.
+During the same quarter in the previous year, the company posted $0.18 EPS.
+The business’s revenue for the quarter was up 143.3% compared to the same quarter last year.

-In related news, CAO Ajmere Dale sold 500 shares of Square stock in a transaction that occurred on Wednesday, July 7th.
-The stock was sold at an average price of $250.00, for a total transaction of $125,000.00.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, insider Alyssa Henry sold 10,000 shares of Square stock in a transaction that occurred on Wednesday, August 11th.
-The stock was sold at an average price of $273.25, for a total value of $2,732,500.00.
-Following the transaction, the insider now owns 410,112 shares in the company, valued at approximately $112,063,104.
+In other news, CFO Amrita Ahuja sold 4,994 shares of the business’s stock in a transaction on Monday, August 23rd.
+The shares were sold at an average price of $270.75, for a total transaction of $1,352,125.50.
+Following the completion of the transaction, the chief financial officer now directly owns 147,838 shares in the company, valued at approximately $40,027,138.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director James Morgan Jr. Mckelvey sold 200,000 shares of the business’s stock in a transaction on Tuesday, June 15th.
+The shares were sold at an average price of $227.98, for a total transaction of $45,596,000.00.
+Following the transaction, the director now owns 3,824 shares of the company’s stock, valued at $871,795.52.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 693,812 shares of company stock worth $169,490,464.
-Company insiders own 15.12% of the company’s stock.
+Insiders sold a total of 693,812 shares of company stock worth $169,490,464 in the last ninety days.
+15.12% of the stock is currently owned by insiders.

-A number of institutional investors have recently made changes to their positions in SQ.
-Sfmg LLC increased its stake in Square by 3.6% during the second quarter.
-Sfmg LLC now owns 1,129 shares of the technology company’s stock worth $275,000 after acquiring an additional 39 shares during the last quarter.
-Profund Advisors LLC increased its stake in Square by 1.6% during the second quarter.
-Profund Advisors LLC now owns 2,656 shares of the technology company’s stock worth $648,000 after acquiring an additional 42 shares during the last quarter.
-Mayflower Financial Advisors LLC increased its stake in Square by 2.3% during the first quarter.
-Mayflower Financial Advisors LLC now owns 1,945 shares of the technology company’s stock worth $442,000 after acquiring an additional 44 shares during the last quarter.
-TCI Wealth Advisors Inc. increased its stake in Square by 41.9% during the first quarter.
-TCI Wealth Advisors Inc. now owns 149 shares of the technology company’s stock worth $34,000 after acquiring an additional 44 shares during the last quarter.
-Finally, Mirador Capital Partners LP increased its stake in Square by 2.0% during the second quarter.
-Mirador Capital Partners LP now owns 2,271 shares of the technology company’s stock worth $554,000 after acquiring an additional 45 shares during the last quarter.
-Hedge funds and other institutional investors own 56.77% of the company’s stock.
+A number of large investors have recently made changes to their positions in the stock.
+Morgan Stanley lifted its stake in Square by 0.8% in the first quarter.
+Morgan Stanley now owns 28,466,309 shares of the technology company’s stock worth $6,463,277,000 after purchasing an additional 221,370 shares during the last quarter.
+Vanguard Group Inc. lifted its stake in Square by 0.8% in the second quarter.
+Vanguard Group Inc. now owns 24,760,800 shares of the technology company’s stock worth $6,036,683,000 after purchasing an additional 195,530 shares during the last quarter.
+ARK Investment Management LLC lifted its stake in Square by 55.0% in the first quarter.
+ARK Investment Management LLC now owns 10,978,316 shares of the technology company’s stock worth $2,492,627,000 after purchasing an additional 3,895,906 shares during the last quarter.
+Jennison Associates LLC lifted its stake in Square by 10.3% in the second quarter.
+Jennison Associates LLC now owns 10,679,245 shares of the technology company’s stock worth $2,603,600,000 after purchasing an additional 998,909 shares during the last quarter.
+Finally, Sumitomo Mitsui Trust Holdings Inc. lifted its stake in Square by 24.6% in the first quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 6,929,857 shares of the technology company’s stock worth $1,573,424,000 after purchasing an additional 1,368,995 shares during the last quarter.
+Institutional investors own 56.77% of the company’s stock.

 About Square